 I like when it’s listed out like this.
 To me, it puts the grind in perspective.
 This really did not happen overnight.

-Since we filed our LLC 1,475 days ago, this business has been pretty much been the focus of our lives.
+Since we filed the legal stuff for our blog 1,475 days ago, this business has been pretty much been the focus of our lives.
 If I had to guess, I would say that we’ve worked on the blog in some capacity for at least 1,450 of those days.
 Some days more than others, but there really isn’t a day that goes by where Ben and I aren’t: